noahgrant/resourcerer/docs/advanced_topics.md

        ```

-    4. In the case that the model's `cacheFields` does not include the dependent prop (ie, the prop is used solely for triggering the resource request and doesn't factor into the request data), the model will still exist in the cache when the dependent prop is removed.
+    4. In the case that the model's `dependencies` does not include the dependent prop (ie, the prop is used solely for triggering the resource request and doesn't factor into the request data), the model will still exist in the cache when the dependent prop is removed.
 In this case, the loading state is still returned to PENDING, but the existing model will also be present in the return value.

 ## Implicit dependent resources